header-logotype

 How long after lice treatment can you get a haircut?

 Never go to the salon with head lice or even just nits.
-If a stylist finds lice, she is usually obligated not just to as you to leave and then vacuum and sanitize brushes, but sometimes also to close down for days, during which she makes no income.
-Wait one week after the last louse egg is found.
+If a stylist finds lice, she is usually obligated not just to ask you to leave and then vacuum and sanitize brushes, but sometimes also to close down for days, during which she makes no income.
+Wait one week after the last louse egg is found to ensure the hair shaft is clear before visiting the salon.

 How long after lice treatment are you contagious?